alicemunsal/dohex/DoHex2.md

 > - Solving problems you probably don't have creates more problems you definitely do.
 > - There is no ideal, abstract solution to the problem.

 Today, Software developers try to create abstract model of the problem domain by focusing on entities and their relationships as taught in school.
-Hence they tend to ignore understanding the properties of data.
-If we want to create meaningful solutions, we need to understand problem first,
+Hence, they tend to neglect to understand the properties of data.

 Immutable data types